dillonpan/ebay-car-listings/README.md

 197000      1
 Name: price, dtype: int64

 From the looks of it, theres a few $1 or close to $1 listings and there's definately a few listings with extravgent prices listed on them.
 Since this is Ebay data we're working with, it's not farfetched to have bids start at $1..
 In terms of the large prices, there's a massive price jump after the $350000 listing.
-The listings above 350,000 don't seem very realistic and should be considered possibly removable.
+The listings above 350,000 don't seem very realistic and should be considered removable.

+Now that we have better information on the dataset, we can start working on the removal of "bad" data.
+The process is that we filter the current database "autos" and then re-assignment the post filtered information back as "autos".
+Thus we "autos" overwrite itself in a way.

 ```python
 autos = autos[autos["price"].between(1,350000)]